fluffy/draft-jennings-moq-log/draft-jennings-moq-log.md

 On 31 Dec 1999 UTC a server produces the log message "shutting down for Y2K" The timestamp for this would be 3,155,587,200.

+{backmatter}

+# Acknowledgments

+Thanks to TODO for contributions and suggestions to this specification.